Flight departures board at the airport

 • January (post-holiday slowdown)

-• February (low-demand month overall)
+• February (a low-demand month overall)

 The most expensive months to fly

-July is consistently the most expensive month to fly both domestically and internationally.
-Summer vacation is in full swing, families are traveling, and airlines know demand is through the roof.
-December is up there as well, with fares spiking sharply in the two weeks before Christmas and again around New Year.
+July is the priciest month to fly, at home and abroad, with summer vacation in full swing.
+December is right behind it, with fares spiking in the two weeks before Christmas and again around New Year.
+Other high-cost windows to watch:

 Shoulder season